rng-guy/NFSMWBartender/README.md

 &nbsp;

-For more details on which features (and .ini files) each set includes, see the following sections.
+For details on which features and configuration files each set includes, see the sections below.
 There are also separate sections for **installation** instructions and the **limitations** of this mod.

 &nbsp;